 (4) The Coordinator may request the Minister to delete from a copy of an annual report to be laid before a House of Parliament information that is of a commercially sensitive nature and the Minister may, if the Minister is satisfied that the information is commercially sensitive, comply with the request.

-(5) A copy of an annual report from which any matter has been deleted under subregulation (4) must contain a statement, at the place in the report where the matter was deleted, detailing the reasons for the deletion.
+(5) A copy of an annual report from which any information has been deleted under subregulation (4) must contain a statement, at the place in the report where the information was deleted, detailing the reasons for the deletion.

+[Regulation 15 amended: Gazette 17 Dec 2019 p.
+4351.]

 16. Quarterly report

 (1) In this regulation —